top of page

 #EC69 US ‘Duck Hunter/Leopard’ Camouflage Jacket & Bush Hat

 Original Vietnam War Asian-made ‘duck hunter/leopard’ camouflage lightweight cotton jacket with 5-button closure, two front pockets (with single-button flaps) and bush hat with left side button-up brim, 4 vent holes, and chinstrap.
 Loosely based on the legendary ‘frog skin’ camouflage pattern used by the U.S. Marine Corps in the Pacific Theatre during WWII, the ‘duck hunter/leopard’ pattern consisted of a base colour of dull yellow earth and overlapping spots of various shades of brown and green.
 When the first U.S. Army advisors first arrived in Vietnam in the 1950’s, they needed camouflage uniforms for concealment to fight in the new jungle environment, but there was nothing available for purchase in Vietnam.
 Through the CIA’s Counter-Insurgency Support Office, commercial ‘duck hunter/leopard’ camouflage hunting clothing was acquired from US sporting goods outlets including Sears.
 As the war outgrew the CIA's control, the US government placed orders for these uniforms with several South-East Asian countries like Japan, Taiwan, British Hong Kong, and South Vietnam under the Mutual Defense Assistance Program.
 The cotton uniforms varied in weight, colouration, and style with mis-matching of shirt, trousers, and hat being common practice as there was no standardization.
-These sets were mainly used in the Mekong Delta region in the early phases of the war as the pattern proved effective in that region but not in the dense jungle environment further north.
+This camouflage pattern was mainly used in the early phases of the war before the various tiger stripe patterns came into use.
 Cool set. $200

 #EC54 USMC ERDL Camouflage Tropical Combat Coat